 The real estate design memorandum and feature design memorandums on all hatcheries and satellites, the off-project wildlife lands, and the site selection report have all been approved.
-A final Environmental Impact Statement was filed with the Council on Environmental Quality on November 2, The Dworshak National Fish Hatchery 1977.
-Expansion, Irrigon, Hagerman, Lyons Ferry, Lookingglass, McCall, Sawtooth, Magic Valley, and Clearwater hatcheries (including their respective satellite facilities) are all in operation.
-Transfer actions have been completed except for Big Canyon, Pittsburg Landing, and Captain John Rapids Acclimation Facilities.
-Transfer of Big Canyon and Pittsburg Landing is scheduled to be complete by the end of FY 04 and Captain John Rapids by the end of Fencing is complete at all wildlife development areas.
-Off-project land acquisition is Habitat development 100-percent complete. continues at many of these sites.
-A plan for woody riparian habitat development is being initiated to compensate for habitat losses resulting from the inundation of habitat.
-This will result in the creation of new riparian habitat areas.
+A final Environmental Impact Statement was filed with the Council Environmental Ouality on on November 2, 1977.
+The Dworshak National Fish Hatchery Expansion, Irrigon, Hagerman, Lyons Ferry, Lookingglass, McCall, Sawtooth, Magic Valley, and Clearwater hatcheries (including their respective satellite facilities) are all in operation.
+Transfer actions were completed in FY 04 for Big Canyon and Pittsburg Landing.
+Captain John Rapids is scheduled to be completed by the end of FY 05.
+Fencing is complete at all wildlife development areas.
+Off-project land acquisition is 100-percent complete.
+Habitat development continues at many of these sites.
+A plan for woody riparian habitat development is being initiated to compensate for habitat losses resulting from the inundation of This will result in the creation of new habitat. riparian habitat areas.
 The compensation project is scheduled for completion in FY 10.

 Estimated Federal cost for the project is \$261,000,000.
-(See table 30-A, Cost and Financial Statement.)